 It is also the policy of the city council that all licensed drivers obtain a BTech qualification in transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
 In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis.
-Applicants will normally be expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+Applicants are expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+DBS currently estimates checks will take around eight weeks to complete.

 The latest information on the criminal record check process can be obtained from the Disclosure and Barring Service; their guidance on dealing with disclosure forms and the applicant’s guide will be of particular interest.